Governor Pascual Avenue

-Governor Wenceslao Pascual Avenue, commonly known as simply Governor Pascual Avenue, is the principal east–west artery in the city of Malabon in Metro Manila, the Philippines.
+Governor Wenceslao Pascual Avenue, commonly known as simply Governor Pascual Avenue, is the principal east–west artery in Malabon in Metro Manila, Philippines.
 It is an unsigned route in the Philippine highway network classified by the Department of Public Works and Highways as a national tertiary road.
 The 4.43 km two-lane avenue is the longest of the city's national roads.
-Portions of it are prone to flooding from the Tullahan River which flows just north of the avenue in east-central Malabon.
+Portions of it are prone to flooding from the Tullahan River, which flows just north of the avenue in east-central Malabon.

 History

 The avenue was named after Wenceslao Pascual, a Malabon native who served as the governor of Rizal from 1952 to 1955 when the then-municipality was still part of the province.
-The ancestral house in Hulong Duhat built in 1930 and designed by Juan Nakpil where the former governor was born is preserved by the government through a local ordinance.
+The ancestral house in Hulong Duhat, built in 1930 and designed by Juan Nakpil, where the former governor was born, is preserved by the government through a local ordinance.

 Construction of the avenue commenced in September 1954 under the governorship of Wenceslao Pascual.
 It was completed in August 1970 and inaugurated in December of that year by Governor Isidro Rodriguez and members of the Rizal Provincial Board.
-The avenue, initially named Concepcion–Potrero Road, Isabel Avenue and also earlier called Bagong Daan by local residents, was converted by the Department of Public Works and Highways from a provincial road to a national road in 1984.
+The avenue, initially named Concepcion–Potrero Road, Isabel Avenue, and earlier called Bagong Daan by residents, was converted by the Department of Public Works and Highways from a provincial road to a national road in 1984.